 - Admission avoidance.
 Three acute pulmonary clinic patients avoided inpatient admission because the team felt monitoring was the extra surveillance that was needed to assure their safety at home.

 - Early diagnosis.
 One patient with COVID-19 developed atrial fibrillation that was diagnosed after home monitoring raised an alarm for bradycardia.

 - Treatment Modification.
 One patient with COVID-19 was noted to desaturate at home overnight and was seen the next day in the clinic where their steroid dose and oxygen supplementation were modified, likely avoiding either admission or a catastrophe.

 - Patient experience.
 Across the board, patients expressed appreciation for the peace of mind that came with knowing their healthcare providers were watching out for their well-being – even when they were at home.

 - Peace of mind for patients and providers.
 Emergency Department physicians who might have admitted a COVID-19 patient newly placed on oxygen to keep eyes on them were comfortable sending patients home if continuous monitoring could be provided.
 Patients also liked the idea that their care team could keep tabs on them.
 In the words of program manager Meg Horgan, “they felt comfort knowing that someone was watching them.”

 The program continues, and the team meets weekly to evaluate progress, improve the workflows as needed, and encourage appropriate utilization of the service.
 Current Health monitors utilization data daily and works with the Geisinger team to optimize the technology for the program and, at times, for individual patients.
 There’s a general sense, driven by a commitment to improve patients’ lives, that the program is making a difference.

-Want to understand how we can help you transform home-based care?
-Get touch here.
+Want to understand how we can help you set up a home monitoring program?
+Get in touch here.